Winter Theme and Centers for Preschoolers

 Science

-Science offers them a lot of opportunities to do hands-on activities, use scientific vocabulary, record data and follow the scientific process to communicate results.
+Science offers them many opportunities to do hands-on activities, use scientific vocabulary, record data, and follow the scientific process to communicate results.
 Some interesting activities are:

 Candy Cane Reactions